-- Caldera Villas – an easy choice if pool time is essential for you.
-The terrace at the Caldera Villas also has stunning ocean views, and they often run deals on their rooms and suites.
+Caldera Villas – $$$ – if pool time is essential.
+The terrace at the Caldera Villas has stunning ocean views, and they often run deals on their rooms and suites.

-- Charisma Suites – for a direct view of the sunset each night, book your stay here and prepare to be pampered.
+Charisma Suites – $$$ – for a direct view of the sunset each night, stay here and prepare to be pampered.
 If it looks familiar, it’s probably because you’ve seen it on Instagram.

 Where to Eat